xilution/xilution-iam-example/README.md

 ### Upload Your Content to your Provisioned Coyote Instance
 This example must be built before you can deploy it to your provisioned Coyote instance.

-1. Run `yarn xln:upload-instance-content` to upload the built content to your provisioned Coyote instance.
+1. Run `yarn xln:coyote:upload-instance-content` to upload the built content to your provisioned Coyote instance.

 ### List Your Coyote Instance Content